Citizen's committee application process open to public

 The city has hit the ground running in the wake of Measure SC’s failure, setting a future ballot date of March 2020 for the next police station ballot measure.

-The deadline to apply for the committee is Monday, July 23.
+The deadline to apply for the committee is Monday, July 23 at 6 p.m.
 Once that deadline has passed, Ms. Handel said, the applications will be sent to Mayor Opanyi Nasiali for final selection, which could happen within the first week of August.

 Applications can be found on the city website at ci.claremont.ca.us/living/police-station-citizens-advisory-committee or stop by city hall, 207 N. Harvard Ave.